 - Current Insurance certificates of currency for Workers’ Compensation, Public Liability and Professional Indemnity as per Clause 10 of the NABERS Company Agreement.

-- Pay an annual accreditation fee of $746.
+- Pay an annual accreditation fee.

 - Enter into an agreement with DPIE.
 The Assessor Agreement document below outlines the Accreditation Terms and Conditions.